WORKING WITH DG ECHO AS AN NGO PARTNER | 2021 - 2027

 MULTI-BENEFICIARY GRANTS | IMPLEMENTING PARTNERS | CONSORTIUM

-Yes, the principle is that it will not be possible to use certified partners as implementing partners: they will have to be associated to the lead certified partners in the grant agreement as co-partners (co-beneficiaries).
+Yes, the principle is that it will not be possible to use certified NGO partners as implementing partners: they will have to be associated to the lead certified NGO partners in the grant agreement as co-partners (co-beneficiaries).
+It has to be noted that International Organisations and Member State Specialised Agencies which are DG ECHO Partners can also be co-beneficiaries under the MGA (see FAQ 29).

-Only beneficiaries and co-beneficiaries have to be listed in the Data Sheet.
+Only the Coordinator and the co-beneficiaries are listed in the Data Sheet.

-Amendments can have retroactive effect, but the coordinator should not implement any changes without the agreement of the Commission, as in the 2014 FPA.
+Amendments can have retroactive effect, but the coordinator should not implement any changes without the agreement of the Commission, as in the FPA 2014.

 MULTI-BENEFICIARY GRANTS | IMPLEMENTING PARTNERS | CONSORTIUM

-Yes, the principle is that it will not be possible to use certified partners as implementing partners: they will have to be associated to the lead certified partners in the grant agreement as co-partners (co-beneficiaries).
+Yes, the principle is that it will not be possible to use certified NGO partners as implementing partners: they will have to be associated to the lead certified NGO partners in the grant agreement as co-partners (co-beneficiaries).
+It has to be noted that International Organisations and Member State Specialised Agencies which are DG ECHO Partners can also be co-beneficiaries under the MGA (see FAQ 29).